President Biden considers cancelling some student loan debt - NewsBreak

 WASHINGTON (NEXSTAR) – President Joe Biden is considering forgiving some student loan debt, which is something he promised to do during his campaign.

-With millions of Americans stuck in limbo and billions of dollars on the line, President Biden signaled Thursday that he could be close to making a move on student loans.
+With millions of Americans stuck in limbo and billions of dollars on the line, President Biden signaled Thursday that he could be close to making a move on student loans .Who qualifies for $17B in student loan forgiveness Biden has approved so far?

 “I’m in the process of taking a hard look at whether or not there will be additional debt forgiveness,” Biden said.